GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

 ## Task 1: Create the Text Analytics API Key

-In this task you will create a Text Analytics Account.
+In this task you will create a Text Analytics account.

 1. Browse [here](https://azure.microsoft.com/en-us/try/cognitive-services/), select the **Language** tab.
 Find the *Text Analytics API* and click **Create**.
 You will be prompted to agree the terms of use and choose your country, next click **Next**.